-Trustee Citicorp International Limited Paying and Transfer Agent Citibank, N.A., London Branch Security Agent Citicorp International Limited Registrar Citibank, N.A., London Branch Listing Approval in-principle has been received from the SGX-ST for the listing and quotation of the Notes on the SGX-ST. For so long as the Notes are listed on the SGX-ST and the rules of the SGX-ST so require, the Notes, if traded on the SGX-ST, will be traded in a minimum board lot size of S\$200,000 (or its equivalent in foreign currencies).
+Trustee Citicorp International Limited Paying and Transfer Agent Citibank, N.A., London Branch Security Agent Citicorp International Limited Registrar Citibank, N.A., London Branch Listing The Original Notes are listed and quoted on the SGX-ST. Application has been made to the SGX-ST for the listing and quotation of the Additional Notes on the SGX-ST. For so long as the Notes are listed on the SGX-ST and the rules of the SGX-ST so require, the Notes, if traded on the SGX-ST, will be traded in a minimum board lot size of S\$200,000 (or its equivalent in foreign currencies).
 Accordingly, the Notes, if traded on the SGX-ST, will be traded in a minimum board lot size of US\$200,000.
-Ratings The Notes are expected to be rated "BB-" by Fitch and "BB+" by China Chengxin.
+Ratings The Additional Notes are expected to be rated "BB-" by Fitch and "BB+" by China Chengxin.
 A rating is not a recommendation to buy, sell or hold securities and may be subject to revision, suspension or withdrawal at any time by the assigning rating organization.
-Security Codes ISIN: XS2189303873 Common Code: 218930387 Legal Entity Identifier (LEI): 549300GNBBT32SFSEC47 Governing Law The Notes will be governed by and will be construed in accordance with the laws of the State of New York.
-Risk Factors For a discussion of certain factors that should be considered in evaluating an investment in the Notes, see "Risk Factors."
+Security Codes ISIN: XS2189303873 Common Code: 218930387 Legal Entity Identifier (LEI): 549300GNBBT32SFSEC47 Governing Law The Additional Notes will be governed by and will be construed in accordance with the laws of the State of New York.
+Risk Factors For a discussion of certain factors that should be considered in evaluating an investment in the Additional Notes, see "Risk Factors."